IBM/cics-bundle-maven/README.md

       </plugins>
     </build>
     ```
+    Note that the version should be the latest version of this plugin, which can be found at the top of this page.
+This plugin uses [SNAPSHOT versions](https://maven.apache.org/guides/getting-started/index.html#What_is_a_SNAPSHOT_version) for development.

 1. Change the packaging type of the CICS bundle module to the new CICS bundle type:

     ```xml